NCBI-Hackathons/Viral-VDAP/README.md

 - This line in the 1.trim.sh specifies that reads are to have a minimum average quality score of 30, low quality (<3) leading and trailing bases trimmed, and a minimum length after trimming of 50.
 All other settings as default.

 **SPAdes v3.13.0**
+-  Bankevich A., Nurk S., Antipov D., Gurevich A., Dvorkin M., Kulikov A. S., Lesin V., Nikolenko S., Pham S., Prjibelski A., Pyshkin A., Sirotkin A., Vyahhi N., Tesler G., Alekseyev M. A., Pevzner P. A. SPAdes: A New Genome Assembly Algorithm and Its Applications to Single-Cell Sequencing.
+Journal of Computational Biology, 2012

 Parameters: `-k 21,33,55,77 -t 10 --only-assembler --careful`
 - The line listed in sbatch.sh specifies that SPAdes should run in assembly module only (--only-assembler) and applies --careful to try to reduce the number of mismatches and short indels.
 The k parameter refers to the k-mer sizes.
 We used a range of sizes from 21 to 77.
 The t parameter refers to the number of threads to run the software.